KILTprotocol/docs/docs/develop/03_workshop/05_claimer/02_request.md

 ```

 OK, you've made a claim as a <span className="label-role claimer">Claimer</span> and created a request for attestation.
-Let's finish up our <span className="label-role attester">Attester</span> and get a credential!
+Let's finish up our <span className="label-role attester">Attester</span> and get a Credential!